GavinHuttley/ensembl_tui/docs/config.md

 Sources from the Compara database are indicated here.
 Including `homologies =` (without a value) indicates that you want to get the homology information for all the selected species.

 You can indicate the alignments you want as comma separated values assigned to the variable `align_names`.

-> **Note**
+!!! note
-> To select the alignments that you want, you will need to navigate the Ensembl FTP site for the release you are interested in.
+    To select the alignments that you want, you will need to navigate the Ensembl FTP site for the release you are interested in.

 ## Implicit selection of genomes